carbon-language/carbon-lang/docs/design/generics/details.md

 -   It could be fully known and fixed at compile time -- this is true of primitive types (`i32`, `f64`, and so on), most [classes](/docs/design/classes.md), and most other concrete types.
--   It could be known generically.
+-   It could be known symbolically.
 This means that it will be known at codegen time, but not at type-checking time.
 -   It could be dynamic.
 For example, it could be a [dynamic type](#runtime-type-fields), a slice, variable-sized type (such as